peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 ﻿## PeterO.Cbor.CBORTypeFilter

-    public class CBORTypeFilter
+    public sealed class CBORTypeFilter

 Specifies what kinds of CBOR objects a tag can be.
 This class is used when a CBOR object is being read from a data stream.
+This class cannot be inherited; this is a change in version 2.0 from previous versions, where the class was inadvertently left inheritable.

 ### WithUnsignedInteger